Human Behavior - The Amygdala Hijack

 The decision before a voluntary action is an emotive decision, which is generated in the emotional system, that is driven by our amygdala that governs our emotions.
 It can be recognized as an impulse and then leads to a conscious decision in a creation process, which results in our coherent world view.

 This system might be less accurate but super important nevertheless, when we need to behave and rely upon our instincts.
 If we are being chased by a tiger, some lunatic wielding a machete or someone coming right at us on a freeway, we don’t wanna ponder and use rationality to decide what we should do.
 Our Amygdala kicks in and either we fight, run, ram the breaks or swerve.
 Unfortunately, this has pretty much become our default state and hence we react more than we respond.
-The downside to this lack of accuracy is, the amygdala can mistakenly decide it’s seeing a gun before the visual cortex can report that it’s actually a mobile or get triggered by what someone said or did before taking a step back to comprehend the situation and responding appropriately.
+The downside to this lack of accuracy is, the amygdala can mistakenly decide it’s seeing a gun before the visual cortex can report that it’s actually a cell phone or get triggered by what someone said or did, before we can take a step back to comprehend the situation and responding appropriately.

 It has been found the amygdala in animals can respond to a perception